ClementTsang/bottom/README.md

 ### Conda

-You can install using `conda` with [this conda-smithy repository](https://github.com/conda-forge/bottom-feedstock):
+You can install bottom using `conda` with [this conda-smithy repository](https://github.com/conda-forge/bottom-feedstock):

 ```bash
 # Add the channel